cornell-chem-7870/lecture_notes/_sources/lecture-05-probability.md

 p_Y(y) = p_X(f^{-1}(y)) \left|\frac{d}{dy} f^{-1}(y)\right|,
 $$
 where $f^{-1}(y)$ is the inverse function of $f$.
 This is a consequence of the fact that the probability of $Y$ being in an interval $[a, b]$ is the same as the probability of $X$ being in the interval $[f^{-1}(a), f^{-1}(b)]$.

+### Sampling from a Probability Distribution

+Given a probability mass or density function, how might we draw samples from it?
+This is a fundamental, but also extremely nontrivial, question: finding ways to efficiently sample random variables is a going to be a major theme in our immediate future.
+For now, we will focus on the simplest case: sampling from a distribution with a known probability mass function.
+We assume that we have access to a random number generator that can produce random numbers uniformly distributed between 0 and 1.
+Then, we can sample from a discrete distribution as follows:

+1. Generate a random number $r$ between 0 and 1.
+2. For each possible value of the random variable, sum the probability of that value to a running total.
+When the running total exceeds $r$, return that value.

+For instance, consider the die example.
+We can generate a random number $r$ between 0 and 1, and then return 1 if $r < 1/6$, 2 if $1/6 \leq r < 2/6$, and so on.

+Graphically, what we have done is built a "cumulative distribution function", which is the sum of the probability mass function up to a certain value.
+We can generalize this to continuous random variables as well.
+For a given probability density, we can integrate the PDF up to a certain value to get the cumulative distribution function.

+$$
+F(x) = \int_{-\infty}^x p(x') dx'.
+$$

+Note that this is a monotonically increasing function that goes from 0 to 1.
+To sample from the distribution by generating a random number $r$ between 0 and 1, and returning the value of $x$ such that $F(x) = r$.
+This is known as the "inverse transform method".

 ## Doing things with Random Variables